shawnlaffan/Alien-Build-Plugin-Cleanse-BuildDir/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-# AUTHOR

-Shawn Laffan <shawnlaffan@cpan.org>

-# COPYRIGHT AND LICENSE

-This software is copyright (c) 2018 by Shawn Laffan.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.